Skip to main content

 What Are the Benefits of Eating Seafood?

-Depending on the species, seafood is a source of many essential nutrients, including high-quality protein, iodine, vitamin D and various other vitamins and minerals.
-It is also the primary dietary source of omega-3 fatty acids, which are crucial for optimal body and brain function.
-Regular consumption of seafood has been associated with a lower risk of many health conditions.
+Depending on the species, seafood is one of the healthiest sources of many essential nutrients, including high-quality protein, calcium, iodine, vitamin D and various other vitamins and minerals.
+It is also the primary dietary source of omega-3 fatty acids, which are helpful in lowering inflammation and supporting a healthy heart, brain, and eyes.

 What Is Shellfish?